digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 Alice's local state shows that she has sent Charlie an offer to play a game of Nim.

-## 4. (new terminal) Start nim-console for Bob
+## 5. Open a new terminal and start nim-console for Bob

+In a new terminal:

     $ clear; bazel-bin/language-support/hs/bindings/nim Bob
     replaying 0 transactions
     Bob> show

-Bob's status is empty.
-Because Bob has no right to see that Alice offered a match to Charlie.
+Bob's status is empty, because Bob has no right to see that Alice offered a match to Charlie.

-## 5. (new terminal) Start nim-console for Charlie
+## 6. Open a new terminal and start nim-console for Charlie

+In a new terminal:

     $ clear; bazel-bin/language-support/hs/bindings/nim Charlie
     replaying 1 transactions